nickylogan/Huddlr/README.md

         this.broadcastServerLog.bind(this);
     }
 ```
 Other than that, it keeps a log of all information and broadcasts and emits it.
-This broadcast method is not a method that we have created that acts as a callback to be called by all other methods (connect message/disconnect message etc.) so that the server socket can emit this
+This broadcast method is not a method that we have created that acts as a callback to be called by all other methods (connect message/disconnect message etc.) so that the server socket can emit this.

 ```js
 broadcastServerLog(log) {